Frequently Asked Questions

 Who should I ask to complete my recommendation?

 The evaluation must be completed by a teacher in an academic subject who knows you well.
-A recommendation from a parent, sibling, family friend, or paid private tutor/counselor is NOT acceptable.
+Recommendations from parents/guardians, siblings, relatives, family friends, and/or paid private tutors/counselors will NOT be accepted.

-Once you complete all components of the online application form, be sure to hit “Submit,” otherwise your application will not be entered into our system or considered.
-Afterwards, make sure to check the “Application Status” to confirm your application is complete and that you are not missing any materials, such as your transcript or recommendation letter.
+Once you complete all components of the online application form, be sure to hit “Submit”, otherwise your application will not be entered into our system or considered for admission.
+Afterwards, make sure to check the “Application Status” page to confirm your application is in fact complete and that you are not missing any materials, such as your transcript or recommendation letter.

 YYAS is NOT responsible for late or incomplete applications, or for applications that are finished but not officially submitted.